asripathy/schedplore/README.md

 npm install
 ```

 You will need to have Postgres installed, as well as a Postgres instance to run the app.
-Run the command found in the setup.sql (under the config folder) within your database to configure the tables correctly.
+Run the command found in setup.sql (under the config folder) to configure the tables in your database correctly.

 ## Running Locally